jnweiger/led-name-badge-ls32/README.md

         - `[x]` install Launcher for all Users
         - `[x]` Add Python X.Y to PATH
     - Click the `Install Now ...` text message.
+    - Optionally click on the 'Disable path length limit' text message.
+This is always a good thing to do.

 Install needed the Python packages.
 On some systems (esp. those with Python 2 *and* 3 installed), you have to address Python 3 explicitly by using the